 Is heritage stewardship a humanitarian issue?

-The dilemma about humanitarian priorities is often posed in a stark manner: surely humanitarians’ number one priority is saving lives?
-Don’t lives matter more than buildings?
+The dilemma about humanitarian priorities is often posed in a stark manner: surely the number one priority for humanitarian initiatives is saving lives?
+Don’t lives matter more than objects, buildings and sites?

 Heritage is about more than artefacts, buildings and sites.
 It is about people’s memories and how they make sense of their surroundings and history.
 It is about the accumulated culture of communities, the ideas that bind them together and help shape their sense of identity, something that can provide resilience in the face of challenges to livelihoods or even to existence.
 Threats to heritage may also be a warning.
 As the German poet Heinrich Heine, wrote: ‘where they have burned books, they will end in burning human beings’.

 Many sites that have been lost or degraded in the past few years were not fully documented.
 Advances in consumer UAVs, photogrammetry and augmented reality allow heritage sites to be documented and shared in ways that were unimaginable until very recently.
-This initiative is about re-imagining how communities can be more directly involved in stewardship of their own heritage, by being able to map, model and monitor key buildings and sites.
+This initiative begins with re-imagining how communities can be more directly involved in stewardship of their own heritage, by being able to map, model and monitor key buildings and sites, but the fourth dimension is time - allowing people to document and share heritage over time.

 Advances in digital media have opened new ways both to engage local people in the documentation of their heritage and to share – and in the process allow others to experience it.